oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 ```

 So it is a list-like structure, which contains elements of type `T`.
-`T` is the type of trees in the array: by keeping this type a parameter, our
+`T` is the type of trees in the array: making the array generic over the types
-data structure is going to be quite general.
+of trees is a slight departure from the norm.
-For instance, to do random-access lists, we can use perfect trees as the `T`:
+Usually, we would just use a perfect tree or something:

 ```agda
 module Prelim where